joedski/musings/Vue General/Journal 2020-04-29 - Periodic Update on My Opinions in Front-End App Architecture.md

 Before, if you needed to refactor anything to do with a particular request, whether it be moving it out of a component or changing the request logic itself, you had 3-4 places to check:

-- The state tree
+- The state/data tree
 - Maybe a getter, if you made the mistake of defining one for each slice of your state tree
-- Maybe the mutation, if you need to change the state tree structure
+- Maybe the mutation/setter-method, if you need to change the state tree structure
 - The action

 Moving to the described setup, you instead have all the Vuex stuff the same for _every_ request, and the only thing that actually varies is the set of request options itself.
-This deduplicates code and makes refactors significantly less difficult.
+This deduplicates code and makes refactors significantly less difficult, all while also giving you 1 place to add support for new features.

 #### The Requests Module